Data-Science-Community-SRM/buildlytics/Experiment-NBS/GUIDE.md

 4) Update the version before uploading in setup.py

- For uploading version changes type the following in terminal of the downloaded folder :
+ For uploading version changes, type the following in terminal of the downloaded folder :

 ``` python